bshapka/life/README.md

 * The package `life` contains two classes, `Game` and `World`.
 These classes are well-documented in their source files, so no more details about them will be provided here.

-This project has several Python dependencies, notably Pygame which is used for rendering the game on the screen.
-These dependencies are not included in this repo in the interest of saving space.
-To run the project, these dependencies must be installed.
-They are listed in requirements.txt and can be installed with pip.
-Use of a virtual environment is recommended.
+### Dependencies

+The project has two main Python dependencies:
+* A Python 3 interpreter
+* A set of Python packages listed in requirements.txt

+The set of Python packages is not included in the repo to save space.
+To run this project after it has been cloned, these packages may need to be installed.

+This is a set of directions for installing these packages.
+Note that these directions assume a Python 3 interpreter exists and that it has been associated with the shell command `python3`.
+* Start a shell session and navigate to the root directory of the project/cloned repo
+* Run the command `python3 -m venv venv` to create a Python 3 virtual environment (venv) using your Python 3 setup
+* Run the command `source venv/bin/activate` to activate the venv
+* Run the command `pip install --upgrade pip` to upgrade pip (the Python package manager)
+* Run the command `python -m pip install -r requirements.txt` to install the required packages

+Now you should be able to run the game by running `Life.py`.
+When you are done, you can deactivate the venv using the command `deactivate`.
+If you want to run the game again after deactivating the venv, first reactivate the venv using the command above.

 ## About Conway's Game of Life
 Conway's Game of Life (or Life for short) is a cellular automation created by the English